CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 - For magic characters, Burrowbard was at one point an adventurer and steered the player character away from the darker aspects of their magic
 - He was a father figure who helped a character relearn their self worth

-``The characters find themselves in the city of Reddwall when their friend and molekin patron, Burrowbard Stoneseeker, contracts them to escort a wagon to Tuntin.
-Burrowbard, along with a warrior named Ulfric Warwinter, has already headed to Tuntin for business, while the characters are tasked with delivering the wagon's supplies.
-The owner of Barton's Provisions in Tuntin will pay each character 10 bronze coins upon the safe delivery of the wagon.``

 ## Planning for Special player moments

 I want you to think about how you can incorporate each players' backstory into the campaign for some special player moments.
 Every character should have one moment, one opportunity in the story that's specific to their character.
 If there is an important NPC in their past (you could add them in) or important item, bring it on in.
 Get creative and plan to give each of your players one big moment!